zyf0717/zyf0717.github.io/_posts/2026-05-07-day1-vs-day2-agentic-ai.markdown

 ## Day-1: The Happy Path

 The purpose of a proof-of-concept (aka pilot, prototype, minimum-viable-product etc.) is to demonstrate that a concept can be implemented quickly and cheaply.
-This is the “happy path,” where everything works as expected under ideal stress-free conditions.
+This is the “happy path”, where everything works as expected under ideal stress-free conditions.

 In the context of AI-assisted development, the barriers-to-entry for day-1 creation have been dramatically reduced.
 This is great for work with no ongoing operational dependency because the story can end at the day-1 product: one-off scripts, exploratory notebooks, and static content.